 We’ve often said that the worst thing you can do is let your emotions get the best of you when you’re configuring your portfolio.
 Just because retirement is looming larger and more frightening with each passing year doesn’t mean you should pull everything in your portfolio out and stash it in a CD just because it’s ‘safer.’
 Anxiety and fear could lead you to make that move thinking it’s best for you.

 You’d have less risk of loss, but also less chance for gain.

 You need a good balancing act now, taming your emotions as you do so.
 Retirement, after all, is a nerve-jangling time of transition.
 Life is about to change dramatically.
 Your financial decisions as you move toward this big transition will have long-term impact.

 Luckily, you may have plenty of experience with life transitions.
-You likely faced the same seismic life and financial-planning shifts when you went to college, graduated, got married, bought a house, and had kids.
+You likely faced the same seismic life and financial-planning shifts before.
+When you went to college, graduated, got married, bought a house and had kids all have similar emotional impact.
 So, whether you realize it or not, you’re a bit of an expert at planning your forward-thinking investment steps.
 Retirement is just the next big transition, bringing with it some very emotional impacts.
-Retirement is a big transition going from earning actively at your job to living according to what you’ve saved and what your portfolio is delivering to you.
+Retirement is a big transition.
+After years of actively earning money at your job, you are now living according to what you’ve saved and what your portfolio provides.

 Balance your portfolio

 Balancing conservative and more aggressive assets can be a wiser, more profitable, and more secure way to go.
 (Unless you’re independently wealthy and can be more conservative without worry…but that’s very few of us in the real world.)